-Docker for Mac 17.12 CE Edge provides a standalone Kubernetes server that runs on your Mac, with kubectl installed by default.
+Docker Desktop for Mac and Docker Desktop for Windows provide a standalone Kubernetes server that runs on your development machine, with kubectl installed by default.
 This installation is separate from the Kubernetes deployment on a UCP cluster.
-Learn how to deploy to Kubernetes on Docker for Mac.
+Learn how to deploy to Kubernetes on Docker Desktop for Mac.

 Install the kubectl binary